Importing Medicines and Medical Devices into Australia: TGA Compliance and Logistics

 Can fast logistics solve a weak regulatory position?

-No. It can make the problem more expensive and more visible, but it does not solve it.
+No. It can make the problem more expensive and more visible, but it does not resolve it.
+A shipment that arrives before the regulatory pathway is clear creates storage and compliance costs that move faster than the fix.

 Why does documentation matter so much here?